Amsterdam/dso-api/dev-docs/source/auth.rst

 Authentication happens by checking a JSON Web Token (JWT) against the public key of a trusted authentication service.
-These scopes are tested by the `datapunt-authorization-django <https://github.com/Amsterdam/authorization_django>`_ package.
+The token carries *scopes*, strings that denote permissions, which are tested by the
+`datapunt-authorization-django <https://github.com/Amsterdam/authorization_django>`_
+package.